 Article 151 of the GTL provides that tax inspections may be carried out, at the STA's discretion, in any of the following places:

 Notwithstanding the above, the examination of the legal documents of the taxpayer by the STA must be carried out at the domicile, premises, or office of the taxpayer, before him or her, or a person designated to such effect.
 However, as a matter of fact, the tax procedure is mainly processed in the STA's offices.

 During the tax proceedings, companies must communicate with the STA through electronic means and the STA online platforms.
 Individuals are not obliged to use such electronic means and platforms.

 As a consequence of the pandemic, the use of telematic media such as Zoom has become widespread.
 As a direct consequence of the foregoing, the tax audit procedure has been expedited and, as a result, there is a risk to the taxpayer's rights, because these might be affected or even infringed until this new practice is duly regulated.

 In the authors' experience, key areas in a tax audit would be:

 Information exchanges and tax verification procedures have increased.
 This is due to the fact that the STA have more resources at their disposal in order to obtain information/documentation from taxpayers.

-Both Spain and Italy are working together to obtain information regarding cross border taxpayers.
 However, despite the fact that the existence of tax audit procedures initiated jointly by different states is not the general rule, in the collection procedures inside the EU the rule is the other way round.
 Thus, both tax dues and tax penalties imposed and not paid in Spain would be prosecuted and executed by the tax authorities where the taxpayer is located or residing.